-- Data administration: When several users share the data, integrating the administration of data can offer major improvements.
+- Data administration: When several users share the data, integrating the administration of data can offer significant improvements.
 Experienced professionals understand the nature of the data being managed and can be responsible for organizing the data representation to reduce redundancy and make the data to retrieve efficiently.

 Components of DBMS

-- Users: Users may be of any kind such as DB administrator, System developer or database users.
+- Users: Users may be of any kind such as DB administrator, System developer, or database users.